How Flooring And Furniture Can Complement Each Other

 Type

 The type of flooring that will sit under the furniture will also impact what items you choose.
 Again, there are no hard and fast rules, but there are certain things to keep in mind.
 Hard flooring under meals and dining furniture will be easier to maintain.
-Carpet under sofas in home theatres can help to absorb noise or under a bed can add a level of luxury, for example.
+Carpet flooring under sofas in home theatres can help to absorb noise or under a bed can add a level of luxury, for example.
+Floor rugs, such as wool rugs or shag rugs will also achieve this level of luxury.

 Style